Bilal2453/luvit-meta/README.md

 - [x] ustring
 - [x] utils
 - [x] uv
+- [ ] miniz
+- [ ] luvi
+- [ ] rex
+- [ ] openssl
+- [ ] WinSVC

+And some popular libraries used with Luvit that are not built-in:

 - [x] coro-http
+- [ ] coro-net
+- [ ] coro-channel
+- [ ] coro-wrapper
+- [ ] coro-fs
+- [ ] coro-spawn

-### Why basic, table and string built-ins have been overwritten?
+### Why override some basic, table and string built-ins?

 Since [Luvi](https://github.com/Luvit/Luvi)/[Luvit](https://github.com/Luvit/Luvit) come with Lua 5.2 compat (and even some Lua 5.3 stuff), the Language Server thinks they are not defined for the JIT environment giving away many annoying warnings.
-Thus I had to manually overwrite the built-in definitions and include the `JIT` version.
+Thus had to redefine those without the version annotation.

 There is also [the difference between LuaJIT and Luvi](https://github.com/Luvit/Luvi#integration-with-cs-main-function) when it comes to `args` vs `arg`.
-The only way for me to tell the Language Server "hey, there is nothing such as `args`" is by overwriting the built-in definition.

 ### My Luvit/library suddenly disappeared!